ctrueden/stepml/README.md

-# Machine Learning-Based Step Chart Analysis and Difficulty Rating System
+# StepML: Machine Learning-Based Step Chart Analysis & Difficulty Rating System

 This project is a machine learning approach to analyze StepMania step charts and provide consistent difficulty ratings across all songs.
 The system extracts